Ryan McMahon Preview, Player Props: Rockies vs. Dodgers

-Ryan McMahon, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Bobby Miller on the mound, September 26 at 8:40 PM ET.
+Ryan McMahon, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Emmet Sheehan on the mound, September 27 at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Dodgers.
+In his previous game he had a hitless performance (0-for-4) against the Dodgers.

 Sportsbook Promo Codes